NehaSindhu/US_Car_Analysis/README.md

 -----
 ## It consists of answers to the following questions

-1.Top 5 Car brands in terms of number of cars
+1. Top 5 Car brands in terms of number of cars
-2.Car brand based on Frequency of Cars
+2. Car brand based on Frequency of Cars
-3.Car Industry Trend
+3. Car Industry Trend
-4.Most Populat Car Colours
+4. Most Populat Car Colours
-5.Which car brand is having Maximum Average Price 6.Which State is having most expensive cars
+5. Which car brand is having Maximum Average Price
+6. Which State is having most expensive cars